UCL-ARC/fortran-unit-testing-exercises/README.md

 Each episode contains its own build systems however there is a top level build script ([build.sh](./build.sh)) to make things easier.

+### Solutions

+Every exercise has a provided solution.
+To use this solution, you will likely need to make a small change to some code or build/run a different project.

+Within each solution, you can find docstrings about fixes to the exercise questions.
+To find these, search each solution for comments starting with `Q<question_number>_FIX<fix_number>`.
+The question_number and fix_number will correspond to a specific question and fix in each solution.

 ## Dependencies

 There are several prerequisites to being able to use this repo.